Skip to content

 • Employed as Financial Controller at Footfall Lighting Limited, an LED handrail manufacturer.

-• Central figure in the Dobwalls pub confrontation (see recording below).
+• Central figure in the Dobwalls pub confrontation of October 2025 (see recording below).
 Directly challenged then-Reform leader Rob Parsonage over branch control.

 Sources: Companies House: 07530495, 14418497; Ludgvan Parish Council minutes, July 2025; Cornwall Live, October 2025